THE IONIAN ISLANDS

 Home of Ionian & Aegean Island Holidays, Kefalonia is the largest, most varied of the seven Ionian islands.
 It’s easy to understand why so many visitors return year after year, as there really is something for everyone; dramatic mountains, stunning coastline, green valleys, secluded bays, havens of solitude and some of the most beautiful beaches in Greece.

-Ithaka is virtually two separate islands split in two by a narrow hill ridge at Aetos.
+Ithaka is virtually two separate islands, split in two by a narrow hill ridge at Aetos.
 The north has superb beaches, interesting walks and the timeless small fishing harbour of Kioni.
 The south boasts the port of Vathy, one of the most idyllic seafront settings in Greece.
 The west coast of Ithaka is rough and ragged, while the east is typified by rolling hills and farmland.

 Known as the White Island, Lefkada is wild in the west, with perfect beaches, a turquoise sea and rugged mountains above fertile eastern valleys.
 Inland, flower strewn hill villages nestle in lush, green pine forests.
 The rural tradition of centuries lives on in unspoilt villages amongst vineyards and olive groves.

 Meganisi (‘big island’ in Greek) measures only 20 sq km and has a population of around 1,000.
-An island of character and charm, carpeted in pines and dotted with olive groves, where tradition and relaxation combine to create a small, peaceful and unique location where time really does stand still.
+An island of character and charm, carpeted in pines and dotted with olive groves, where tradition and relaxation combine to create a small, peaceful and unique location, where time really does stand still.

 The most romantic and verdant island of the Ionian, Corfu has inspired writers and poets for over a thousand years.
 Despite its popularity the magic remains through its remote, traditional mountain villages, glorious bays and beaches and rich architectural and archaeological heritage.
 We operate solely to the beautiful bays and harbours of Corfu’s idyllic north eastern coastline.

 Apart from Gaios, the bustling island port and capital, the rest of Paxos is comprised of small hamlets and isolated houses with no large holiday complexes.
-Even at the height of the season, this remains a peaceful island where it is possible to wander along old mule tracks on this ‘island of olives’ and discover shaded paths down to hidden coves.
+Even at the height of the season, this remains a peaceful island where it is possible to wander along old mule tracks on this ‘island of olives’ and vistors can discover shaded paths down to hidden coves.

 Justifiably referred to as the jewel of mainland Greece, Parga has a picture-postcard town and beautiful beaches.
 Dramatic scenery, enriched by a long and interesting history, provide compelling reasons to explore the area.